ali1dc/kafka/documents/monitoring.md

       - targets: ['localhost:9090']
 ```

-Now change the ownership of the file to newly created user `prometheus`:
+And change the ownership of the file to newly created user `prometheus`:
 ```sh
 $ sudo chown prometheus:prometheus /etc/prometheus/prometheus.yml
 ```